WordPress/meta-environment/docs/troubleshooting.md

 * **WordPressTV.dev video upload errors:** The WPTV uploader integrates with VideoPress, which requires a connection to WordPress.com and a paid VideoPress subscription, so it isn't enabled.

+## Support

+If nothing above helped, then feel free to [open a new issue](https://github.com/WordPress/meta-environment/issues/new), or ping `@iandunn` in the `#meta` channel on [WordPress' Slack server](https://make.wordpress.org/chat/).

+Before asking for help, please take a log of the provisioning process, to help us troubleshoot the problem.
+You can do that by running the commands below:

+***Warning:*** These commands will remove any changes you've made inside `public_html` directories, so make sure you back up anything you want to save before you run this.

+	cd /path/to/your/vagrant.local/www/wordpress-meta-environment
+	vagrant halt
+	rm -rf */public_html
+	git reset --hard HEAD
+	vagrant up --provision 2>&1 | tee wme-provision.log

+Then share `wme-provision.log` when asking for help.